-About half of the 1,100 instruments hand-crafted by the famous Italian luthier Antonio Stradivari were lost or destroyed over the last 300 years.
+About half of the 1,100 instruments made by master luthier Antonio Stradivari have been lost or destroyed in the past 300 years.
 Should the instruments that remain be played or preserved?

 Have you ever heard someone refer to a sandwich from their favorite deli as the “Stradivarius of hoagies”?
 In popular culture the name Stradivari has become a synonym for luxurious and exquisite, and has been applied to everything from Leontyne Price (the Stradivarius of singers) to a really great piece of chalk.
 But who is this Stradivari person, and is he worthy of his reputation?

 In the late 1600s and early 1700s Antonio Stradivari was living in the city of Cremona, Italy, where he built stringed instruments (not sandwiches) primarily for the rich and powerful.
 The Cremonese instruments made by Stradivari and other talented Italian luthiers were so much higher quality than all previous instruments that they were valued as works of art and put on display.
 But some buyers wanted their instruments to be heard, even if they themselves were barely capable of scratching out a few shrill notes.
 Many of the lords and nobles who amassed collections decided to set up patronage relationships with musicians who would borrow their prized instruments and perform concerts for the owner’s friends and family.